 One of the biggest challenges for hospitals delivering an Advice & Guidance service is staffing it – particularly during these challenging times.
 Whether the requests come in from GPs by phone or in writing, most clinicians are expected to respond whilst also doing their day job.
 Having out-of-area NHS consultants to support local capacity can help solve staffing issues, reduce unnecessary visits to hospital, and provide Referral Assessment Services for areas.

-Most of our projects are now using the innovative National Network.
+Most of our projects are now using the innovative National Consultant Network.
 Why? because it’s so flexible.
-Not only can it be switched on/switched off to provide short or long term relief, the 4 NHS areas below show how it’s possible to achieve different but significant results despite COVID pressures.
+Not only can it be switched on/switched off to provide short or long term relief, the 4 NHS areas below show how it’s possible to achieve different but significant results* despite COVID pressures.

 Area 1 – Across ALL specialties